 The data warehouse (DW) is still an effective tool for complex data analytics and it isn’t going anywhere.
-Not soon, anyways.
+Not soon, anyway.
 But DWs are expensive.
 So why are you clogging your DW’s analytics bandwidth with less-valuable storage and ETL processing?

 Migrating storage and large-scale or batch processing to Hadoop lets both the DW and Hadoop do what they do best.
 Hadoop’s parallel processing, scalable and cost-efficient platform allows enterprises to save on storage and processing costs.
 The DW, now with more available processing power, can be focused on business intelligence (BI) activities.
 A bonus: for savvy enterprises with an eye to the future, migrating to Hadoop sets them up to successfully exploit original raw data of all types for data exploration and new use cases.